AI workflows built to scale

 How is this different from just chaining API calls?

 API chains are sequential, fragile, and opaque.
 A governed multi-agent system has a control plane that coordinates agents via heartbeats and task queues, enforces per-agent budgets, and requires approval for high-stakes actions.
 When an agent fails, the system retries, escalates, or halts — it doesn't silently produce garbage.
 It's the difference between a script and a production platform.
-For software with no API at all, computer use automation takes a different approach — agents that operate the interface directly.
+For software with no API at all, computer use automation takes a different approach: agents that operate the interface directly.
+The broader engineering discipline behind this (why most AI pilots never reach production) is laid out in AI that works in production.

 What happens when an AI agent produces wrong output?